scalableminds/webknossos/README.md

 ### Docker
 Docker 17+ and Docker Compose 1.18+ are required.

-This tutorial assumes that you wish to install webKnossos on a fresh VM which available over the public internet and has a domain name (or a subdomain) configured.
+This tutorial shows how to install webKnossos on a fresh VM which is available over the public internet and has a domain name (or a subdomain) already configured. webKnossos will then be available with over a secured connection (HTTPS) with automatic certificate management.

 ```bash
 # Create a new folder for webknossos